mathieux95/digital-electronics-1-MorseCodeReceiver/README.md

 -  `BTNC` Pushbutton located in the center of the group used for reset of the memory

 ### 7-segment display
-- `7seg display` 7-segment display used for a single letter output from the received input
+- `7seg display` 7-segment display used for a single character output based on the received input

 Pushbutton group used for input | 7segment display used to display translated output :-------------------------:|:-------------------------: